globaltravelreport/global-travel-report/content/articles/fly-direct-manila-to-doha-with-philippine-airlines-qatar-air.md

 ---
 title: '''Fly Direct: Manila to Doha with Philippine Airlines & Qatar Airways'''
 summary: >-
-  Australian adventurers seeking new horizons have reason to rejoice with Philippine Airlines' direct flights from Manila to Doha, now in codeshare part...
 date: '2025-04-14T17:27:45.907Z'
 country: Qatar
 type: '''Culture, Adventure'''